Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Introduction

 Simple examples show that the converse statement is false if the Lipschitz constant is unbounded as $\eps \to 0$.
 Thus, it is essential to obtain an absolute bound on the Lipschitz constant in the first half of the theorem.
 As for Theorem \ref{thm:intro-main-theorem-1}, controlling the Lipschitz constant in this way requires careful consideration throughout the argument.

-The assumption \eqref{eq:lower-density} can be removed under the same conditions as before, and have a corresponding statement for fractional dimensional sets (see also Theorem \ref{thm:metric-perturbation}).
+The assumption \eqref{eq:lower-density} can be removed under the same conditions as before, and we have a corresponding statement for fractional dimensional sets (see also Theorem \ref{thm:metric-perturbation}).

-Further, if $X$ is a subset of some Banach space with an unconditional basis (see Section \ref{sec:pert-sets-uncond}), it is possible to realise $\p_{\eps}$ as a genuine perturbation of $X$.
-That is, $\|\p_{\eps}(x)-x\|<\eps$ for each $x\in X$ (see Theorem \ref{thm:banach-space-perturbation}).
+Further, if $X$ is a Banach space with an unconditional basis (see Section \ref{sec:pert-sets-uncond}), it is possible to realise $\p_{\eps}$ as a genuine perturbation of $X$.
+That is, $\p_\eps\colon X\to X$ with $\|\p_{\eps}(x)-x\|<\eps$ for each $x\in X$ (see Theorem \ref{thm:banach-space-perturbation}).
 This is a significant generalisation of a result of Pugh \cite{pugh16:local_besic_feder_projec_theor}, who proved the result (and its converse) for Ahlfors regular subsets of Euclidean space.
 Generalising this paper was the initial motivation for the work presented here.
 Note however, that Pugh's proof heavily depends on the Besicovitch-Federer projection theorem, and so our approach is entirely new.
 Related is the work of Gałęski \cite{Ga_ski_2017} which finds an arbitrarily small Lipschitz perturbation with measure zero image, but at the sacrifice of any control over the Lipschitz constant.

 The results that perturb a purely unrectifiable subset of a Banach space in this way immediately show the existence of a dense subset of all Lipschitz functions $f \colon X \to \R^m$ that reduce the Hausdorff measure of $X$ to an arbitrarily small amount (or to zero in the case of Gałęski).
 Indeed, this follows by simply pre-composing a suitable Lipschitz extension of $f$ by such a $\p_\eps$.
 However, obtaining a result for \emph{residual} subsets would require $\p_\eps$ to be 1-Lipschitz.
-It is not clear how to do this in general and so we primarily consider the set of Lipschitz functions defined on a metric space from the outset.
+It is not clear how to do this in general and so we primarily consider perturbing an arbitrary Lipschitz function defined on a metric space from the outset.

-We now give summarise our construction (see Theorem \ref{thm:general-perturbation}) of a perturbation of an arbitrary Lipschitz function $F\colon X \to \R^m$, with respect to $S\subset X$ that has a weak tangent field with respect to $F$.
+We summarise our construction (see Theorem \ref{thm:general-perturbation}) of a perturbation of an arbitrary Lipschitz function $F\colon X \to \R^m$, with respect to $S\subset X$ that has a weak tangent field with respect to $F$.
 For simplicity, suppose that the tangent field is constant and equal to $W \in G(m,n-1)$.